Automata Linear Dynamic Logic on Finite Traces: Related Work

 \section{Related Work}

 The use of temporal logic for use in formal program verification was first proposed by Pnueli in 1977 \cite{pnueli77}, using an adaptation of Tense Logic, which was first developed by Prior in 1957 to facilitate precise reasoning about time for use in solving philosophical problems \cite{prior57}.
-Pnueli's adaptation, which came to be known as Linear Temporal Logic, was tailored to have the necessary expressiveness to to specify temporal dependencies in programs.
-In particular, Pnueli stressed the primacy of \textit{invariance}, that is, some property persisting throughout the execution of a program, and \textit{eventuality} or \textit{temporal implication}, that is, the guarantee that if some property $P$ arises during the execution of a program that at some future time the property $Q$ will arise.
-Pnueli's original work used Linear Temporal Logic to specify the desired properties of a program.
-Early attempts at verification relied on proofs being written manually by domain experts.
-Later, the \textit{model-checking approach} was developed, which allowed verification to be performed algorithmically.
+Pnueli's adaptation, which came to be known as Linear Temporal Logic (LTL), was tailored to have the necessary expressiveness to specify temporal dependencies in programs.
+Pnueli's LTL was originally used over infinite traces.
+More recently LTL interpreted over finite traces (LTL$_f$) was proposed in \cite{ldlf} and shown to be a useful specification language \cite{aalst,bienvenu,gabaldon,pevsic,wilke}.

-Vardi and Wolper introduced the \textit{automata-theoretic} approach to model-checking in 1983 \cite{vardi-wolper}.
-The automata-theoretic approach has a number of advantages over prior approaches, such as simplicity of the algorithm, improved space complexity, and ease of use on extensions of LTL \cite{vardi-wolper}.
-Automata have proven to be easy and fast to run on hardware and the automata-theoretic approach has provided a robust foundation on which further research has been built.
-Subsequent work has expanded the automata-theoretic approach beyond model-checking and into \textit{synthesis}, in which a provably correct program is generated automatically from a specification.
-The automata-theoretic approach has proven robust and useful not only for linear-time temporal logics but for a variety of branching-time logics that have been extended in various ways, such as including the ability to express time and probabilities \cite{hansson94}.
-The approach has also proven useful in the context of using timed automata to model real-time reactive systems \cite{alur94}.